6.1 General context

 On this page

 The standardized duration of upper secondary education is between 3 and 4 years, pending on the specialization route of the programme, and between academic and vocational programmes.
-3 out of 4 complete upper secondary education within 5 years.
-The completion rate in general studies is 89% in total and about 5% lower for boys versus girls, while the completion rate in vocational studies is only 68% and about 4 percent lower for boys versus girls (Statistics Norway, 2023).
+81 percent complete upper secondary education within 5 to 6 years.
+The completion rate in general studies is 89 percent in total and about 5 percent lower for boys versus girls, while the completion rate in vocational studies is only 69 percent and about 5 percent lower for boys versus girls (Statistics Norway, 2023).
 As for young men and women between the ages of 18 and 24, the level of early leavers of school and training has decreased for young women from 11.9 percent in 2012 to 10.8 percent in 2022, and for young men from 15.6 percent in 2012 to 15.6 percent in 2022 (Eurostat, 2022).

 Compulsory education covers 10 years and comprises two stages: